aws-samples/serverless-patterns/sqs-lambda-s3-terraform-python/README.md

 ## Testing

-1. Create an IAM user which will be used for writing messages on the SQS queue
+1. Create an IAM user which will be used for writing messages on the SQS queue.

 2. Add persmissions for the IAM user through the following inline policy: